benharker1/snowcat/README.md

 Though Snowcat is primarily geared towards my specific use-case - running admin for ~200 macintosh workstations and ~20 linux servers, it can likely be adapted to suit your needs too.

 My aim with Snowcat is to put together a toolset that allows me to reboot _iMac735_ or update _linuxserver32_ without needing to fireup an ssh session, or open up Apple Remote Desktop.
+Because, you know, that's effort.

 ## You can...